stasm/webapp-langpacks/webapp-langpacks.markdown

     "name": "Gaia Settings",
     "version": "2.2",
-    "languages": {
-      "default": "en-US",
-      "available": {
-        "en-US": "2.2-1",
-        "de": "2.2-1"
-      }
-    },
     "overrides": {
       "en-US.settings.l10n.gaiamobile.org": "/",
       "de.settings.l10n.gaiamobile.org": "/"
     }

-The `languages` field is used for language negotiation.
-The `overrides` field is used for resource fetching.

 The `overrides` field is optional (in which case the link elements in the HTML need to point to the same domain as the current app's).
 It's a mapping of all